coderplex-org/month-of-code/README.md

 - This program will happen from 1st of June to 30th of June
 - The basic selection criteria for the program :
 	- Each candidates needs to be able to invest the specified time per day for their respective domain
-	- They should be able to come down to the physical space on a daily basis
+	- They should be able to come down to the physical space on all five weekdays.
 	- They should meet all the domain specific prerequisites
 - You should have a laptop of your own to participate in the program
 - We do not take care of the food for the participates coming down to the physical space